saynomayo/study-timer/README.md

   while the timer is running, push the joystick left/right to change color themes.

 # change style (not yet implemented)
-  -while the timer is running, push joystick up/down to change visual mode.-
+  --while the timer is running, push joystick up/down to change visual mode.--